Teams, tales and tips – a guide to the local game

 Also close to Southend Pier, Hamiltons Boutique Hotel is similarly upscale, a restored Grade 2 Georgian building where minor celebrities have stayed.

-Further down the seafront, a couple of pubs double up as hotels, starting with The Hope, a refurbished 18th-century coaching inn with comfortable guestrooms and a 50-inch HD-screen TV in the pub for sports action.
+Further down the seafront, a couple of pubs double up as hotels, starting with The Hope, a refurbished 18th-century coaching inn with comfortable guest rooms and four screens in the pub for sports action.

 The Castle is a similar idea, though the large and lively pub plays a more prominent role than the cheap-and-cheerful rooms.